-We are pleased to announce that we have recieved a major grant from the Denver Foundation for The ACADIA Project!
+Through a major grant from the Denver Foundation, The ACADIA Project is in its second year!
 The Aurora Cultural Arts District (ACAD) has convened two partners - ‘FAX Aurora and Community Enterprise Development Services, to develop The ACADIA Project (TAP).

-This program will identify refugee and immigrant artists in Aurora and help them build creative businesses to market and sell their crafts.
+This program identifies and engages refugee and immigrant artists in Aurora, providing assistance so they can build creative businesses to market and sell their crafts.
 We are working on raising additional funds to help fully realize this new project.
 If you'd like to contribute please click the donation button below.

 The Aurora Cultural Arts District (ACAD) has convened two additional partners - ‘Fax Aurora and Community Enterprise Development Services (CEDS), to develop The ACADIA Project (TAP).
-This exciting new program will identify refugee and immigrant artists in Aurora and help them build their creative businesses to market and sell their works.
+This exciting new program identifies and engages refugee and immigrant artists in Aurora and provides assistance to them in building their creative businesses to market and sell their works.
 This program is open to artists working in the visual arts, culinary fields, makers and other creative endeavors.
 As part of this program artists and creatives will receive free mentoring, marketing and portfolio workshops, access to financing, display space and help presenting their work to American buyers.